 Don’t Pass the Snacks

-If you’re having guests over to watch a big game, be sure to keep food and snacks out of reach from your dog.
+If you’re having guests over, be sure to keep food and snacks out of reach of your dog.
 Avoid putting food on coffee tables or other low surfaces that your dog can easily reach.
 Similarly, supervise your dog to ensure they don’t counter surf and sneak food off the counter.
 If your dog gets into your big game party snacks, contact your veterinarian or an emergency veterinarian in your area right away.

 Watch Your Glass

 You and your family might crack open a few alcoholic beverages to celebrate the big game, but it’s important not to share those with your dog.
 Alcohol is toxic to dogs, and the last thing you want is to miss the end of the game because you are at the emergency vet!
-Watch where your drink is during the day, and don’t leave it places where your dog could access it, like on the floor or on low coffee tables.
+Watch where your drink is during the day; don’t leave it in places where your dog could access it, like on the floor or low coffee tables.

 Keep Marijuana Away

 Depending on where you live, marijuana may be legal as a recreational substance.
-If any of your guests are using marijuana during your sports party be sure that none of it is left anywhere your dog can reach in the home or yard.
-Pay special attention to preventing your dog from getting access to any “edibles” where marijuana is baked into foods like cookies and brownies.
+If any of your guests are using marijuana during your sports party, be sure that none of it is left anywhere your dog can reach.
+Pay special attention to preventing your dog from getting access to any “edibles” (when marijuana is baked into foods like cookies and brownies).